aliza-imran25/AI-Resume-Critiquer/README.md

 ## Project Purpose

 This project demonstrates how AI models can be integrated into web applications to provide intelligent document analysis and feedback.
-It is designed as a beginner-friendly AI project showcasing the integration of **Streamlit and generative AI models**.
+It is an AI project showcasing the integration of **Streamlit and generative AI models**.

 ---